The 15 Best True Crime Documentaries on Netflix

 - In one line: A rare insider’s look at a family’s struggle to deal with injustice.

-Netflix’s newest true crime documentary has (at the time of writing) achieved a rare 100% rating on movie reviews site, Rotten Tomatoes.
+If you get the rare 100% Tomatometer rating on Rotten Tomatoes, you’re definitely among the best true crime documentaries on Netflix.
 Strong Island is a filmmaker’s internal search for answers.
 It’s the story of a murdered brother, a killer that goes free, and a family that struggles with grief and injustice.
 This deeply personal film is like nothing you’ve seen before.

 4. The Keepers (2017)